ClementNerma/Rave/docs/hybrid.md

   public func create () : _this;
 }

-class B inherits A {
+class B extends A {
   public func create () : _this => new _self();
 }

-class C inherits A {
+class C extends A {
   public func create () : _this => new _self();
 }
 ```